BIRDSgroup/NLCD/README.md

-Non linearize the Causal inference test
+#### A method to non linearize the Non linearize the Causal inference test